What are cookies?

 Cookies are small text files sent from a website that a website can use in order to recognise visitors who revisit a site so as to facilitate their ongoing access to and use of the site.
 Cookies enable usage behaviour to be tracked and aggregate data to be compiled that would facilitate more targeted advertising and improved content.
 Typically, cookies involve the assigning of a unique number to the visitor.

-Cookies on Bus Eireann websites
+Cookies on Bus Eireann websites and newsletters

 Bus Éireann set the following types of cookies on your device when you visit our websites.